Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 And heavy lifting it did.

-To make an impression requires something unique and memorable.
-Not only is the fruity vibe of the famous Skittles commercials reflected in the fruity smell and flavor of Super Boof, the entire experience stands in my mind as one I might remember for a while.
+To make an impression, you need something unique and memorable.
+Not only is the fruity vibe of the famous Skittles commercials reflected in Super Boof’s smell and flavor, but the entire experience stands out in my mind as one I might remember for a while.

 If commercial pop culture isn’t your thing (don’t worry, it’s not really mine either), then perhaps in an auditory sense, if this strain were a song, I think this one would capture its essence of Super Boof fairly well:

-I smoked this up mostly rolled in Raw Classic Black and Raw Organic Hemp papers but also ripped a few bowls worth in the ole water pipe as well.
+I smoked this up, mostly rolled in Raw Classic Black and Raw Organic Hemp papers, but also ripped a few bowls’ worth in the old water pipe.

 The fruit flavor transferred nicely.
 Not artificially enhanced with exogenous terpenes or anything crazy like a flavored blunt, but still has a very fruity dry pull and exhale for an additive-free product of nature.